bahrmichael/stock-gameserver/README.md

 ## Authentication

-The endpoints `/api/v1/isalive`, `/api/v1/quote` and `/api/v1/account` are not secured.
+The endpoints without a userId path parameter are not secured.
 All others require the userId in the path, as well as the secret via the Authorization header.

 Example:
 `Authorization: Secret as9-8dn8g08basnfd-asgdfsdfihsdf`